Wake Forest Demon Deacons women's soccer: 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The Demon Deacons would only play one non-conference game, against Duke.
 The season was reduced to eight total conference games.
 The team finished ninth overall, one spot out of qualifying for the ACC Tournament.
 2021 saw a return to a more normal schedule and the Demon Deacons posted a 16–6–0 record going 6–4–0 in ACC play.
 They won a tiebreaker to qualify for the ACC Tournament and received an at-large invite to the NCAA Tournament.
 Their 16 wins was their highest win total since 2011.

 2022 saw a repeat trip to the NCAA Tournament after a 9–6–3 regular season finish.
 The Demon Deacons lost in the First Round for the first time since 2005.
 In 2023 the Demon Deacons finished 10–3–5 overall and 4–2–4 in ACC play.
 They qualified for the ACC tournament for the second time in three years, but broke a two-year streak of qualifying for the NCAA Tournament.

 In 2024, Wake Forest reached their first College Cup final, but they lost to North Carolina 1–0.

+The Demon Deacons couldn't replicate their highs of 2024 again in 2025.
+However, they finished 11–5–4 overall and 4–3–3 in ACC play.
+They returned to the NCAA Tournament, and reached the Second Round.